 Survey of theory related to the production, content, form, consumption, effects, and social role of mass media.
-Graduate Standing required
+Graduate standing required.

 Variable topics in studies of media, technology, and society.
 Social, political, and economic impacts of media and technology on audiences, contexts, issues, resources, and policy.
-Theoretical and methodological approaches to study of media and technology.
+Theoretical and methodological approaches to the study of media and technology.
 May be repeated for credit, with different content, for a maximum of 9 hours.
-Pre: Graduate Standing
+Pre: Graduate standing.

 Theory and application of communication in organizational settings.
-Graduate standing required
+Graduate standing required.

 Examines fundamental theory and research on persuasion and social influence.
 Emphasis on a broad-based perspective, encompassing the full scope of persuasion as it is found in everyday life.
 This course examines persuasion in a variety of contexts and settings, including advertising, small groups, and face-to-face encounters.

 Variable topics in studies of strategic communications.
 Deliberative communication practice on behalf of organizations, corporations, causes, and/or social movements.
 Impact of internal and external audiences, contexts, issues, delivery platforms, resources, technology, and policy.
 May include theories of persuasion and social influence, media impact, and public opinion.
 May be repeated for credit, with different content, for a maximum of 9 hours.
-Pre: Graduate Standing.
+Pre: Graduate standing.

 Survey of theories of rhetoric.
 Focuses on the multiple conceptions of rhetoric through history and the critical methods emerging from rhetorical theory.

 Communication theories and methods of studying social movement campaigns.
 Rhetorical construction of social protest.
-Graduate standing required
+Graduate standing required.

 Public relations as a business management function.
 Strategic role of public relations in building corporate reputation and protecting goodwill, executive and organizational image, communication strategy, corporate social responsibility, ethical and legal communication practices, media relations, community relations, employee communication, investor relations, government relations, and crisis communication.
 For MBA students.
-Pre: Graduate Standing.
+Pre: Graduate standing.

 For non-thesis candidates who are required to register for their final examination and have completed their program of study.
 Not to be included in minimum 36 hours required for degree.